 In between the spinal vertebrae are jelly-like spinal disks that are protected by elastic casings.
 These work like shock absorbers that protect the vertebrae with every movement.
 A slipped disk happens when it ruptures and pushes out of the spine, thus resulting in a herniated disk.
 The ruptured disk adds more pressure and friction on the spinal nerves that might result in a painful, uncomfortable, and unpleasant sensation in your back.

 People between the ages of 30 to 50 years old are more prone to slipped disk, but the ratio between men and women suffering from this condition is 2:1.
 Five to 20 people per 1000 adults develop a slipped disk, but some might not experience any symptoms.

 The most common symptom of a slipped disk is back pain that could restrict your movements.
 Although some people do not manifest this symptom, there might still be some bulging in the disks that can be seen through magnetic resonance imaging (MRI) only.

 The pain caused by a slipped disk can radiate through the arms and legs that worsens when you cough or sneeze.
 It is most intense, however, around the buttocks and thighs, or in the shoulders and neck region.

 The quality and timing of the pain might also be different for every person.
 It could appear so suddenly just as it disappears quickly.
-It might also gradually develop, trigger on and off, or last for weeks without actually letting up.
+It might also gradually develop, trigger on and off, or last for weeks without letting up.

 Sometimes, a person might also experience numbness, tingling sensation, weakness, and loss of reflexes of the limbs because of a slipped disk.
-In severe cases, other people might also suffer from uncomfortable bowel movements or poor bladder control, which actually require immediate medical attention or surgery.
+In severe cases, other people might also suffer from uncomfortable bowel movements or poor bladder control, which require immediate medical attention or surgery.